mangal-interactions/mangal/mangal.md

 that it is correctly formatted.
 Finally, `JSON` objects are easily and cheaply (memory-wise) parsed in the most common programming languages, notably `R` (equivalent to `list`) and `python` (equivalent to `dict`).
-For most users, the format in which data are transmitted will be entirely transparent, as the interaction will happen within `R`.
+For most users, the format in which data are transmitted will be entirely transparent, as the interaction will happen within `R` -- as such, knowing how `JSON` objects are organised is only useful for those who want to interact with  the API directly.

 ## Node informations

 ### Taxa

 Taxa are a taxonomic entity of any level, identified by their name, vernacular name, and their identifiers in a variety of taxonomic services.
-Associating the identifiers of each taxa is important to leverage the power of the new generation of open data tools, such as `taxize` {ref}.
+Associating the identifiers of each taxa is important to leverage the power of the new generation of open data tools, such as `taxize` [@chamberlain_taxize:_2013].
 The data specification currently accomodates `ncbi`, `gbif`, `itis`, `eol` and `bold` identifiers.
-Correspondances between these and other services can be made through other tools, such as *e.g.* `taxize`.

 ### Population